lfit/releng-docs/docs/jenkins-sandbox.rst

    Use this configuration if you prefer to use the JJB tool locally on your system.

-After getting access to the Sanbox group, configure the following.
+After getting access to the Sandbox group, configure the following.

 Create a jenkins.ini with the following contents modifying the relevant data: